MrSedan/milfbot/README.md

-# Multimedia Interactive Fetch Bot (MiLF Bot)
+# Multimedia interactive Library Fetch Bot (MiLF Bot)

 ## Description
-ATM can only fetch photos from rule34 site
+ATM can only fetch Photos, Animations (GIFs) and videos from rule34 site and danbooru
 > TODO...

 ## USAGE: